xdpirate/gamehorizon/README.md

 ### Docker

 Run `docker-compose down` from inside the repository directory, then delete it.
-Note that running this command destroys your stored GH data; don't do it unless you wish for that to happen.
+Note that running this command destroys your stored GameHorizon data; don't do it unless you wish for that to happen.

 ## Security

 There are currently zero security measures implemented.
 For external access, you can use `.htaccess` based authentication or a reverse proxy with authentication.
 Alternatively, you can make sure the application isn't exposed outside your local network.

-If you are running GH in Docker and also exposing it outside your own network, you need to change the MySQL username and password in `docker-compose.yml` and `index.php` to something unique!
+If you are running GameHorizon in Docker and also exposing it outside your own network, you need to change the MySQL username and password in `docker-compose.yml` and `index.php` to something unique!
 If you don't, your database will be vulnerable, as the default credentials are included in plain text in this repository.

 ## License